-The Salvation Army provided 5,445 Angels with Christmas joy in 2013!
+The Salvation Army of Greater Chattanooga provided 5,445 Angels with Christmas joy in 2013!

 In order to qualify, applicants must meet income guidelines and not be receiving aid from other Christmas programs.
 Angel Tree Registration begins in October.